Janzhuj/janzhuj.github.io/_posts/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection.md

 ![9](/figs/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection/9.png)

-we clustered all data into six clustersd, and got the centriods of key metrics for each cluster.
-As shown in below.
+The details of six clusters and  key metrics' centriods for each cluster were shown in below.

 ![10](/figs/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection/10.png)